liferay/lexicon-site/src/pages/docs/patterns/badges_labels_stickers.md

 #### Label simple

 Used to identify, tag contente, show status, to filter content or even to provide navigation to elements of same identification.
+It can be used with status colors.

 ![defualt size default color close option label](../../../images/LabelDefault.png)

 #### Label removable

 Used in filter bars, categories, etc. Always in default size and without status color.
+Use it only in default size.

 ![defualt size default color close option label](../../../images/LabelRemovable.png)